pivotal-legacy/whiteboard/README.md

 Testing
 =======
 Before running tests, make sure to add your local ```IP``` to the ```IP_WHITELIST``` environment variable string.
 Also make sure that a username and password are configured in ```database.yml``` if your ```root``` user password is not the default.

+Also be sure to add a value for `IDP_METADATA_XML_URL` which points to a sample metadata.xml url

 Then run